bespinian/blog/content/posts/gitops/index.md

       selfHeal: true
 ```

-As you can see, this is a resource of kind `Application`, which is a custom resource definition introduced by ArgoCD.
-Each `Application` has a `source` which specifies the URL of the Git repo where ArgoCD expects to find the setup of the application.
-In our case, we have also specified a `path` attribute, which tells ArgoCD which sub-path of the Git repo it needs to monitor for changes.
-Here we are pointing to the path `env/int` where ArgoCD will find a Kustomization which defines the `int` environment of our application.
+As you can see, this is a resource of kind `Application`, which is a custom resource definition introduced by Argo CD.
+Each `Application` has a `source` which specifies the URL of the Git repo where Argo CD expects to find the setup of the application.
+In our case, we have also specified a `path` attribute, which tells Argo CD which sub-path of the Git repo it needs to monitor for changes.
+Here we are pointing to the path `env/int` where Argo CD will find a Kustomization which defines the `int` environment of our application.
 We could also specify a `targetRevision` here, if we wanted to pin our deployment to a branch, a tag or to a specific commit.
-On the other hand, ArgoCD expects a `destination` element which tells it where to deploy this particular application to.
+On the other hand, Argo CD expects a `destination` element which tells it where to deploy this particular application to.
 In our case, we are deploying to a namespace `awesome-gitops-int` on the local cluster.
-Furthermore, we have also specified a `syncPolicy` which basically defines how strict ArgoCD runs its Gitops process.
-There we have set the `prune` option, which tells ArgoCD to remove any resource which it finds in the namespace `awesome-gitops-int` but which does not have a representation in the Git repo.
-Additionally, we have specified the `selfHeal` option, which makes ArgoCD override any manual changes to resources which have a representation in the Git repo with the state committed to that repo.
+Furthermore, we have also specified a `syncPolicy` which basically defines how strict Argo CD runs its GitOps process.
+There we have set the `prune` option, which tells Argo CD to remove any resource which it finds in the namespace `awesome-gitops-int` but which does not have a representation in the Git repo.
+Additionally, we have specified the `selfHeal` option, which makes Argo CD override any manual changes to resources which have a representation in the Git repo with the state committed to that repo.

 The `prd` environment of our application is defined in its own `Application` object, where only a few parameters differ: